ashwinn76/argparse/README.md

-# argparse
+# stdh
-A C++ library for quick argument parsing
+A C++ header only library for helpful functions